 If you catch your cat in the act of chewing, act immediately to deter them and stop the action!
 Think about what your cat doesn’t like and use it to your advantage.
 Take note, though, that you don’t want to use your cat’s name when your cat is doing a non-desirable action; save their name for giving praise.

-One way you can deter your cat from chewing when you catch them in the act is to make a loud sound or saying something like “no” or “ah.”
+One way you can deter your cat from chewing when you catch them in the act is to make a loud sound or say something like “no” or “ah.”
 This will startle them and stop them in their tracks.

 Cats are notorious for hating water.
-Keep a spray bottle handy so when you see your kitty start chewing you can spray them.
-Again, this is an unpleasant experience that, if consistently used can deter your cat from chewing.
+Keep a spray bottle handy so when you see your kitty start chewing, you can spray them.
+Again, this is an unpleasant experience that, if consistently used, can deter your cat from chewing.

 If you chose to use either of these methods, consistency is key.
 These will not be effective if you don’t use them every time you see your cat chewing your cords.

 Also, remember, these need to be done immediately.
-It will not be effective at all (and could cause additional problems) if you come home to a chewed cord and then bring your cat in the room to spray or yell at them.
+It will not be effective at all (and could cause additional problems) if you come home to a chewed cord and then bring your cat into the room to spray or yell at them.